RichardSilveira/genai-bedrock-intelligent-assistant/README.md

 - **Healthcare Decision Support:** Provide clinicians and researchers with on-demand access to medical guidelines, patient records, and the latest research papers for informed diagnostic and treatment pathways.
 - **Internal Knowledge Management:** Centralize and democratize access to internal documentation, HR policies, and project histories, empowering employees with instant answers to operational queries.

-### Advancing Autonomous AI Systems: The Power of Agentic RAG
+### 🦄 Advancing Autonomous AI Systems: The Power of Agentic RAG

 While conventional RAG augments LLMs with retrieved context, **Agentic RAG signifies a transformative evolution, enabling LLMs to function as autonomous, problem-solving entities.** This architectural paradigm extends beyond simple question-answering, leveraging intelligent agents that reason, plan, and execute multi-step operations.

 For instance, this project's **AnyTicket AI Support Assistant** demonstrates how agents can orchestrate complex workflows.
-Instead of a single query-response, the agent intelligently guides the user through a multi-turn conversation: from discovering available events on a specific date, to providing detailed information about a chosen event, and finally, facilitating the purchase of a ticket—all within a fluid, natural conversation.
+Instead of a single query-response, the agent intelligently guides the user through a multi-turn conversation: from discovering available events on a specific date, to providing detailed information about their chosen event, and finally, facilitating the purchase of a ticket—all within a fluid, natural conversation.
 This showcases Agentic RAG's power to automate intricate processes and deliver comprehensive, task-oriented solutions.

 ![Agentic RAG](./docs/assets/agentic-rag.drawio.png)

+## 🏗️ High-Level Architecture

+- **Frontend:** Streamlit demo (for portfolio/demo only)
+- **API Layer:**
+  - Amazon API Gateway (HTTP API, Lambda Proxy integration **for scalable, managed entry point**)
+  - Custom Lambda Authorizer (**ensures robust API key & origin verification for secure access**)
+- **Application Logic & Agent Orchestration:**
+  - AWS Lambda (Python, serving as the orchestrator for Bedrock Agents and other services)
+  - **Amazon Bedrock Agents:** Drives multi-turn conversations and complex task execution.
+Manages session state directly (no separate database needed) and leverages tools for actions.
+- **Data & Knowledge Base:**
+  - Bedrock Knowledge Base (backed by S3, supports various data sources like Pinecone, OpenSearch, etc.)
+  - Secure prompt engineering applied at the Bedrock layer (guiding Agent behavior and content safety)
+- **Networking & Security:**
+  - **AWS WAF (Layer 7 protection at the edge), CloudFront (API acceleration, DDoS protection)**
+  - VPC, private subnets, NAT Gateway, **NACL**, security groups (for secure and isolated networking)
+- **Observability:**
+  - CloudWatch logs, metrics, and alarms (for comprehensive operational insight)
+- **IaC:**
+  - Modular Terraform (ensuring repeatable, scalable, and auditable infrastructure deployment)

+---

-## Architecting for Scale: Reusability and Integration Capabilities
+## 🚀 Architecting for Scale: Reusability and Integration Capabilities

+Unlocking enterprise value through versatile Generative AI integration.

-### Amazon Bedrock Knowledge Bases: Flexible Integration Points
+### 🧭 Amazon Bedrock Knowledge Bases: Flexible Integration Points

 Amazon Bedrock Knowledge Bases are designed for broad reusability and seamless integration across diverse applications: